cssilva99/my_strava_evolution/README.md

 (Thriathlon)

 ## Script 1 :
-- Absolute Values (raw from Strava)
+- Absolute Values
+  (Raw from Strava)

 ## Script 2 :
-- Heart Rate vs Pace (Efficiency)
+- Heart Rate vs Pace
+  (Efficiency)

   It's a Linear Regression

 # To be implemented